sveltejs/kit/packages/adapter-node/README.md

 To get the client address we could use `xForwardedFor: 3`.

-If there may be a variable number of proxies, you would have to read the `X-Forwarded-For` header yourself and read the IP address from the left, but be very careful that you do not use the result for any applications with possible security implications.
+If there may be a variable number of proxies, you would have to read the `X-Forwarded-For` header yourself and read the IP address from the left, but be very careful that you do not use the result for any applications with possible security implications since `X-Forwarded-For` is [trivial to spoof](https://adam-p.ca/blog/2022/03/x-forwarded-for/).

 ## Custom server